 Huchuy Qosqo (Qaqyaqawana)

-Huchuy Qosqo Peru receives the name in Quechua: Cusco small appellation received in the early 20th century; precisely because of its architectural resemblance to the city of Cusco.
+Huchuy Qosqo, Peru, is known by the Quechua name Cusco, a small appellation acquired in the early 20th century, primarily due to its architectural resemblance to the city of Cusco.

-In the Inca stage, it has been known as Qaqyaqawana or Qaqyaqawana, a Quechua word, which refers to “from where the rays are observed,” executed along the storms.
+In the Inca stage, it was known as Qaqyaqawana, a Quechua word meaning “from where the rays are observed,” which was executed along the storms.
 On August 19, 2003, it was proclaimed a Cultural Heritage Site of the country.

 Huchuy Qosqo Location

-This archaeological area is located on a small plain at an altitude of 3670 m.s.n.m in the upper third of the mountain, in the municipality of Lamay, Calca province, 50 km north of Cusco.
+This archaeological area is situated on a small plain at an altitude of 3,670 m.s.n.m. in the upper third of the mountain, in the municipality of Lamay, Calca Province, 50 km north of Cusco.

 Its location is privileged; like Machu Picchu, its constructions stretch over Urubamba or the Yucay Valley.
-From where you can appreciate the other side of the Sacred Valley of the Incas and the endless snow caves, its pure beauty like the Pitusiray snow cave and beyond the city of Calca.
-The average temperature varies between 11 °C and 17 °C.
+From where you can appreciate the other side of the Sacred Valley of the Incas and the endless snow caves, it’s a pure beauty, such as the Pitusiray snow cave, and beyond the city of Calca.
+The average temperature ranges from 11 °C to 17 °C.

 History of Huchuy Qosqo